FoldingAtHome/fah-client-bastet/README.md

 throughout the world download and run software to band together to make one of the largest supercomputers in the world.
 Every computer takes the project closer to our goals.
-Folding@home uses novel computational methods coupled to distributed computing, to simulate problems millions of times more challenging than previously achieved.
+Folding@home uses novel computational methods, coupled to distributed computing, to simulate problems millions of times more challenging than previously achieved.

 Protein folding is linked to disease, such as Alzheimer's, ALS,